Son of filmmaker Rob Reiner appears in court on charges he murdered parents

 Follow topic:

-LOS ANGELES, Dec 17 - The younger son of Hollywood filmmaker and political activist Rob Reiner made his first court appearance on Wednesday, charged with double murder in the stabbing deaths of his parents, but the arraignment was postponed for three weeks, and he did not enter a plea.
+LOS ANGELES - The younger son of Hollywood filmmaker and political activist Rob Reiner made his first court appearance on Dec 17, charged with double murder in the stabbing deaths of his parents, but the arraignment was postponed for three weeks, and he did not enter a plea.

-He is accused of fatally stabbing his parents, actor-director Rob Reiner, 78, and photographer-producer Michele Reiner, 70, in the early morning hours of Sunday in the couple's mansion in the affluent west LA neighborhood of Brentwood, then fleeing the scene.
+accused of fatally stabbing his parents,actor-director Rob Reiner, 78, and photographer-producer Michele Reiner, 70, in the early morning hours of Dec 14 in the couple’s mansion in the affluent west LA neighbourhood of Brentwood, then fleeing the scene.

+The couple’s bodies were discovered on the afternoon of Dec 14.
+Nick Reiner, who has publicly acknowledged a years-long struggle with drug addiction,

-Speaking briefly to reporters outside the courthouse afterward, defense attorney Alan Jackson offered no additional insight, saying the proceedings were merely being paused.
+Speaking briefly to reporters outside the courthouse afterwards, defence attorney Alan Jackson offered no additional insight, saying the proceedings were merely being paused.

 “Today we’re going to rest on where we stand procedurally, which is, this was a continuance of arraignment.
 Nothing happened today, substantively,” he said.